Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

 and introduce the norm

-This norm satisfies properties \eq{norm1}-\eq{norm2}, and in particular multiplication is continuous.
+This satisfies the usual properties of a vector space norm and multiplication is continuous.
 However, we do not have the $C^*$ identity; there is no $C^*$-algebra of holomorphic functions.
-However, with this norm we can define two Banach $*$-algebras: \begin{description} \item{(1)} The {\it Hardy space} $H^\infty$ of bounded, holomorphic functions on the interior of the unit disk. \item{(2)} The {\it disk algebra} $A(D_2)$ consisting of bounded, holomorphic functions on the interior of the unit disk which extend to continuous functions on the boundary of the unit disk. \end{description} We have the natural inclusions
+However, we can define two Banach $*$-algebras: \begin{description} \item{(1)} The {\it Hardy space} $H^\infty$ of bounded, holomorphic functions on the interior of the unit disk.\footnote{This is closely related to the space of {\it $L_0$ safe} states discussed in \cite{lightning}.
+However, $L_0$ safe states are only assumed to be polynomial bounded for nonnegative $\mathrm{Re}(K)$. } \item{(2)} The {\it disk algebra} $A(D_2)$ consisting of bounded, holomorphic functions on the interior of the unit disk which extend to continuous functions on the boundary of the unit disk. \end{description} We have the inclusions

-The disk algebra is most restricted; it does not even allow for a pure wedge state (aside from the identity string field).
-The Hardy space seems to best capture the present practical understanding of the wedge algebra,\footnote{The Hardy space is nearly the same as the space of {\it $L_0$ safe} states introduced in \cite{lightning}. $L_0$~safe states, however are only required to be polynomial bounded for nonnegative $\mathrm{Re}(K)$.
-Thus, for example, $L_0$ safe states include the string field $K$, which however is outside the Hardy space since it has infinite norm.} but---as we will see---it does not allow the formulation of Schnabl's solution.
-The significance of these various proposals remains an interesting formal question.
-It is possible that they are all relevant for different purposes.